xtreme-d/relion-tutorial-simplified/4-6 Polishing.md

 Previous Step | *(27) Refine3D/polished*
 Step Alias | **(29) LocalRes/polished**

 At the final step of the tutorial, we are going to perform the local-resolution estimation.
-RELION provides the application that can estimate local variations in the resolution of the model what is opposite to global estimate in post-processing.
+RELION provides the application that can estimate local variations in the model resolution that is the opposite to global estimation in post-processing step.
 It will help us to differentiate the noise from the final model.

 Field name | Field value
 --- | ---